|

 organizes a high caliber and effective management team, sets

-milestones and enforces accountability for milestone achievement.
-He
+milestones and enforces accountability for milestone

 Charlotte Ressler, PhD cressler@allerquest.com